nanbaima/infrachain_public/README.md

 ## Challenge Description

-The challenge was to conceive and develop a novel solution based on blockchain combined with IoT to further optimize the energy consumption of the government.
-This could be addressed by optimizing energy usage in public buildings, public infrastructure, or any other public asset.
+The challenge was to conceive and develop a novel solution based on blockchain combined with IoT to further optimize the government's energy consumption.
+This could be addressed by optimizing energy usage in public buildings, infrastructure, or other public assets.

 The Infrachain project is a proof of concept (PoC) DApp running on the public sector blockchain (PSB) that demonstrates a novel way of how energy savings can be achieved in the public sector by involving IoT devices and retrieving specific information from external data sources.
 The DApp can include interaction with external stakeholders and favor energy-saving behaviors.